clientexec/netim-registrar/README.md

 # About the registrar module
-This module is the implementation of the domain name registrar plusing for Netim in ClientExec.
+This module is the implementation of the domain name registrar pluging for Netim in ClientExec.
 To learn more about ClientExec, see https://www.clientexec.com

 This module is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.